Piestewa-Peak-DAR-Home-1620-325

 It is now a popular destination for hikers with the number of hikers second only to the Grand Canyon’s Bright Angel Trail.
 Hiking to the summit offers 360-degree panoramic views of the surrounding Phoenix metropolitan area.

 The peak, previously called Squaw Peak, is named after Specialist Lori Ann Piestewa, a U.S. Army Quartermaster Corps soldier from the Hopi Tribe in northern Arizona, who was killed in March 2003 during an ambush near Nasiriyah, Iraq.
-She was the first Native American servicewoman killed in combat in an overseas war.
+Lori was the first Native American woman in the U.S. military to be killed in combat during an overseas war.

 2024 DAR Approval badge